MicrosoftDocs/cpp-docs/docs/ide/adding-a-class-visual-cpp.md

 ---
 description: "Learn more about: Add a class"
 title: "Add a class"
-ms.date: "05/14/2019"
+ms.date: 02/14/2022
 f1_keywords: ["vc.addclass"]
 helpviewer_keywords: ["ATL projects, adding classes", "classes [C++], creating", "classes [C++], adding", "Add Class dialog box"] ms.assetid: c34b5f70-4e72-4faa-ba21-e2b05361c4d9
 ---
 # Add a class

 To add a class in a Visual Studio C++ project, in **Solution Explorer**, right-click the project, choose **Add**, and then choose **Class**.
-This opens the [Add Class dialog box](#add-class-dialog-box).
+This command opens the [Add Class dialog box](#add-class-dialog-box).

 When you add a class, you must specify a name that is different from classes that already exist in MFC or ATL.
 If you specify a name that already exists in either library, the IDE shows an error message.

 If your project naming convention requires you to use an existing name, then you can just change the case of one or more letters in the name because C++ is case-sensitive.
-For example, although you cannot name a class `CDocument`, you can name it `cdocument`.
+For example, although you can't name a class `CDocument`, you can name it `cdocument`.

+::: moniker range="msvc-140"

 ## In this section